-In March, 2020, citizens across the globe were forced online for basic essential goods and services, to run their businesses, for employment, and to access healthcare and education.
+In March of this year, citizens across the globe were forced online for basic essential goods and services, to run their businesses, for employment, and to access healthcare and education.
 Too many Albertans - business owners, consumers, farmers/rural residents, students, and healthcare providers alike - struggled or were cut off because of insufficient, or entirely unavailable, internet connectivity.